ferhadme/accumulate-fp/README.md

 * Racket - Declarative and Functional

 ### What is accumulate function?
-It accumulates different things that changes with some constant value
+It accumulates different things that change with some constant value

 ### Examples
 1 + 3 + 5 + 7 = ?